Bully Ray Shares Original Plans For WWE Return, Says He’s Glad To Be With ROH

 “There are so many possibilities.
 I look forward to working with all of those guys and helping them raise their game.
 That has nothing to do with me putting myself over, it’s about working up to a different level.
 That’s when fans get a better product.”

-Bully Ray will be making his ROH debut at the promotion’s 15th Anniversary pay-per-view later on tonight as he and Mark and Jay Briscoe team up against War Machine and Davey Boy Smith Jr.
+Bully Ray will be making his ROH debut at the promotion’s 15th Anniversary pay-per-view later on tonight, as he and Mark and Jay Briscoe team up against War Machine and Davey Boy Smith Jr.

 [Featured Image by Impact Wrestling]